g4eml/Langstone-V3/README.md

 - Make sure you use a good quality class 10 Micro-SD Card.
 (16GB is OK) The performance of the Raspberry Pi can be badly affected by poor quality cards.

 - Connect the touchscreen display, USB mouse, USB Sound Card, and Pluto.
 Power up the RPi with the new card inserted, and a network connection.
 Do not connect a keyboard or HDMI display to the Raspberry Pi.

+- The Rasperry Pi may restart several times as it configures the SD card.
+Eventually it should display a full boot on the LCD.

-- Find the IP address of your Raspberry Pi using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address
+- Find the IP address of your Raspberry Pi by looking at your internet router or by using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address

 - From your windows PC use Putty (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log in to the IP address that you noted earlier.
 You will get a Security warning the first time you try; this is normal.